 Sensors to measure air quality

 In the Antwerp port area, there are no fewer than 70 virtual noses, called iNoses.
 These innovative iNoses identify harmful or nuisance-causing gases at the port.
 On the one hand, they provide real-time information that allows us to act when unauthorised degassing or an incident occurs.
 On the other hand, we want to be able to warn local residents as soon as nuisance odours are carried in their direction by the wind.
+In the coming years, sensors will also be installed in the Zeebrugge port area to measure all kinds of emission parameters.

 Port of Antwerp-Bruges is taking measures to improve air quality and minimise odour and noise pollution.

-Report noise pollution
+Report odour or noise pollution

-You can report noise pollution using the port's reporting and info point.
+You can report odour or noise pollution using the port's reporting and info point.
 All reports relating to the port area are always investigated and dealt with through cooperation between the port authority and the city of Bruges (for Zeebrugge) and the Environmental Department (for Antwerp).

 You might also find this interesting